Rowland H. Rerick

-Rowland Henry Rerick (1857 - October 23, 1925) was a newspaper editor, owner, and author of history books in the United States.
+Rowland Henry Rerick (1857 – October 23, 1925) was an American newspaper editor and owner.
+He was also a writer of books on history.
 During the early years of the 20th century, he wrote the book Memoirs of Florida, a book on political parties in Florida, and a history of Ohio.

-He was the son of newspaper publisher and Republican local official John Heaton Rerick (February 4, 1830 - January 21, 1911).
+He was the son of newspaper publisher and Republican local official John Heaton Rerick (1830–1911).
 Rowland joined his father's work and continued it after the elder's death.
-Rowland continued on as owner and editor of the LaGrange Standard newspaper in LaGrange, Indiana for 14 years until his death.
+Rowland continued on as owner and editor of the LaGrange Standard newspaper in LaGrange, Indiana, for 14 years until his death.
 He died at his home in LaGrange.